AI Procurement Advisory

 Beginning renewal negotiations within 30 days of contract expiry

 FIX: Calendar AI renewal processes to begin 120 days before expiry.
-Use the first 30 days for internal review (TCO analysis, usage assessment, competitive landscape scan), the next 30 days for vendor engagement and competitive evaluation, and the final 60 days for active negotiation with sufficient time to walk away if terms are unacceptable.
+Use the first 30 days for internal review (TCO analysis, usage assessment, competitive market scan), the next 30 days for vendor engagement and competitive evaluation, and the final 60 days for active negotiation with sufficient time to walk away if terms are unacceptable.

-Leading advisory firms — including Redress Compliance, which advises Fortune 500 enterprises on AI commercial terms — consistently identify these ten mistakes in enterprise AI contracts and achieve material improvements by addressing them at initial negotiation or during structured renewal processes.
+Leading advisory firms, including Redress Compliance, which advises Fortune 500 enterprises on AI commercial terms, consistently identify these ten mistakes in enterprise AI contracts and achieve material improvements by addressing them at initial negotiation or during structured renewal processes.
 The commercial value available through avoiding these mistakes typically ranges from 25 to 45 percent of total contract value on significant enterprise AI commitments.

 For the comprehensive AI procurement framework, see our AI Procurement Guide 2026.
 For specific topic coverage, see our articles on Essential AI Contract Clauses, AI Vendor Lock-In, AI Audit Rights, and AI Enterprise Support SLAs.
 For how these mistakes compare to those in other enterprise software categories, our analysis of Oracle renewal strategies and cloud contract mistakes provides useful context.

-Our AI Procurement Advisory practice provides structured contract review, competitive benchmarking, and negotiation support for enterprise AI agreements at all scales — from initial procurement to renewal optimisation.
+Our AI Procurement Advisory practice provides structured contract review, competitive benchmarking, and negotiation support for enterprise AI agreements at all scales, from initial procurement to renewal optimisation.

 The Licensing Edge

 Weekly vendor intelligence for enterprise software buyers.
-AI contract analysis, negotiation tactics, and pricing benchmarks — delivered every Thursday.
+AI contract analysis, negotiation tactics, and pricing benchmarks, delivered every Thursday.

 Avoid These Mistakes on Your Next AI Contract

-Our advisors review enterprise AI agreements for all ten mistake categories and develop negotiation strategies that recover the available value — typically within four weeks of engagement.
+Our advisors review enterprise AI agreements for all ten mistake categories and develop negotiation strategies that recover the available value, typically within four weeks of engagement.

 Request a Contract Assessment

-Before you go — get the full playbook free.
+Before you go, get the full playbook free.

 Join 4,200+ licensing executives.
 Unsubscribe any time.